 - Using a case study approach, discuss strategies to improve glucose levels and quality of life.

 Intended Audience: This course is a knowledge-based activity

 designed for individuals or groups of diabetes educators, including RNs, RDs, Pharmacists, Nurse Practitioners, Clinical Nurse Specialists, Physician Assistants and other health care providers interested in enhancing their knowledge of diabetes management for patients with cancer.

-Instructor: Beverly Thomassian RN, MPH, CDE, BC-ADM is a working educator and a nationally recognized diabetes expert.
+Instructor: Beverly Thomassian RN, MPH, CDCES, BC-ADM is a working educator and a nationally recognized diabetes expert.

 Fee: $29.00 (Group Discounts Available)